🔄

 Shower wall panels

-You may have heard a few things about porcelain slabs—that they’re too expensive, too heavy, or that your design options are limited.
-It’s time to set the record straight.
-Many of these concerns are based on outdated information or common misconceptions.
-The truth is that modern large porcelain slabs for shower walls are an incredibly practical, versatile, and valuable choice for any bathroom renovation.
-They are engineered to be strong yet manageable for professional installers and come in a nearly endless variety of styles.
-In this guide, we’ll bust the biggest myths surrounding porcelain slabs and give you the facts on cost, installation, and maintenance.
+Thinking about a porcelain slab shower but feeling hesitant about the rumors?
+You've probably heard they’re too expensive, too heavy, or that your design options are limited.
+It’s time to clear the air.
+Many of these concerns are just common misconceptions based on outdated information.
+The truth is, modern large porcelain slabs for shower walls are an incredibly practical and versatile choice for any bathroom renovation.
+They are strong, manageable for professional installers, and come in endless styles.
+Let's bust the biggest myths and get you the real facts on cost, installation, and maintenance.

 Key Takeaways